Happy little apple tree—two versions: white gouache and white pencil on black paper, and black and grey ink and HB pencil on white.

 Two quick ink and pencil sketchbook drawings of Gail’s plant (from when Gail was still staying with me in Wormerveer).
 I was a little bit drunk when I made this.
 Is it OK to admit that?
 Normally I wouldn’t make a point of combining the two things.

 Zwarteweg in Heemskerk, where there are almost actual hills.
 Steady now.
-Anyway, I loved drawing this.
+Anyway, I loved drawing this one.
 At first sight it’s just this mass of featureless green.
-Nothing to grab on to.
-But the more you look, the more it reveals itself with all these lines, and all this stuff going on.
+Nothing to really grab on to.
+But the more you look, the more it reveals itself.
+All those lines, all this wild stuff going on.
 It’s such a tickly thing to put your eyes through.